HerbertSchmidt/bfe/warehousing_scenarios.md

 **Situation:** During order picking you accidentally drop and damage a product.
 The item is needed for a customer order that ships today.
 What steps do you take?

 ## Scenario 22
-**Category:** inventory_management
+**Category:** order_picking
 **Difficulty:** intermediate
-**Situation:** Your company wants to reduce inventory holding costs but maintain good customer service.
-The manager asks for your suggestions on how to balance these two objectives.
+**Situation:** Your company wants to make picking faster to have good customer service.
+The manager asks for your suggestions.

 ## Scenario 23
 **Category:** traffic_management
 **Difficulty:** advanced
 **Situation:** A customer needs regular weekly deliveries of temperature-sensitive products.
-You must design a transportation plan considering cost, reliability, and product safety.
-What factors do you evaluate?
+What should you take into account?

 ## Scenario 24
 **Category:** receiving